Find Affordable College Courses

 20 Yearly Graduations

 Purdue University - Main Campus comes in at #13 on our list of the most popular colleges offering bachelor's degrees in agricultural teacher education.
+Each year, around 46,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-For the 2020-2021 academic year, 20 bachelor's degrees were handed out to agricultural teacher education majors at Purdue.
-Around 10% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+During the most recent year for which we have data, 20 people received their bachelor's degree in agricultural teacher education from Purdue.
+Of these students, 61% were women and 11% were members of underrepresented racial-ethnic groups.

 #14